 Identify health goals and share them with the chiropractor.
 Depending on the purpose of the exercise routine, treatment may vary to support and enhance specific objectives.

 Improve Insulin Sensitivity

 When consuming carbohydrates, it is broken down into sugar.
 The body needs a certain amount of sugar to function.
 However, cellular damage occurs if the levels become too high for too long, like in diabetes.
-Insulin’s role is to guide excess sugar – glucose into the safety of the cells.
+Insulin’s role is to guide excess sugar-glucose into the safety of the cells.
 However, more individuals are experiencing high blood insulin levels, called hyperinsulinemia.
-It’s dangerous to let glucose levels remain elevated, which is why more insulin is produced to bring the blood sugar down.
-After a time, constant hyperinsulinemia results in a condition called insulin resistance, where the cells become resistant to the effects of insulin and less effective.
+It’s dangerous to let glucose levels remain elevated, which is why more insulin is produced to reduce blood sugar.
+After a time, constant hyperinsulinemia results in a condition called insulin resistance, where the cells become less effective and resistant to the effects of insulin.

 Insulin Sensitivity and Weight Loss

 A high insulin level in the blood can trigger weight gain and make it difficult to shed excess fat.
 Research shows that high insulin:

 - Hinders the breakdown of fat

 - Increases the risk of regaining weight loss following a low-calorie diet